 The first children of Vacha, the Beastkin are humanoids with strong animal characteristics.
 Once very populous, they’ve dwindled in number over the centuries as they often have short lifespans, low birth rates, and few friends amongst the other species.
 There’s a wide variety of Beastkin; the most common are the Ratkin (nasty, cruel and thankfully cowardly), the Wolfkin (clannish and usually savage), and the Swinekin (gregarious and the most cultured of the Beastkin overall).
 Many, many other types exist, but they are often few in number.
 Unlike the other species, Beastkin of a different race have a difficult time breeding within their species: a Swinekin/Catkin crossbreed, if such a being exists at all, would be quite unusual.

 Ratkin — The only beings on Nehwon that are objectively, capital-E Evil are the demons, the malignant progeny of The Twins.
 In a contest for “Least Number of Redeeming Qualities”, however, Ratkin take the silver medal.
-Avaricious, bloodthirsty and craven, Ratkin infest places on the periphery of civilization, preying on the weak and stealing whatever they can grab.
+Avaricious, bloodthirsty and craven, Ratkin infest places on the periphery of civilization, preying upon the weak and stealing whatever they can grab.
 Adults range in size from three to five feet tall and (surprise!) strongly resemble rats.
 They usually favor enclosed areas, such as caves or sewers; they dislike, although are unhindered by, open spaces and bright light.
 They can craft crude items but prefer to utilize whatever they manage to steal.
 Think “goblins” when thinking about Ratkin.